 - (1) In principle, to be eligible for a doctoral degree from JAIST, students are required to spend a minimum of five years in a graduate institute (including the time spent in the master's program).
 If an application for fast-track degree completion is made by the specified time, and it is recognized at a faculty meeting that there are excellent research achievements, one will be able to complete a doctoral program in a shorter time after spending three years (including the time spent in the master's program) in according to Article 37 of the JAIST School Regulations.
 See the section VIII.2.1 for details on fast-track degree completion. - (2) Students must submit a doctoral dissertation after receiving sufficient research guidance, and pass the defense on the dissertation and the final examinations. - (3) Students must satisfy the requirements for course credits shown in the following Appendix Table.
-Note that credits earned while in the master's program at JAIST cannot be counted toward requirements for the doctoral degree completion except for the credits recognized by transfer credit evaluation (details are explained in the section 7 below).
+Note that credits earned or evaluated while in the master's program at JAIST cannot be counted toward requirements for the doctoral degree completion except for the credits recognized by transfer credit evaluation (details are explained in the section 7 below).
+Even if you obtain these credits in the doctoral program, they're uncountable for degree completion.

-Course Required credits (9 credits) Elective credits Total number Division Peguired of credits Imd course (Intermediate) - S503 Innovation Theory and Methodology for Total Capability Development (1 credit) S501 Advanced Science and Technology Minor Research Project OR S502 Advanced Science and Technology Internship Possible to count 20 credits or more Adv course (Advanced) S601 Advanced Science and Technology Dissertation (6 credits) 4 credits or more excluding the required courses A must be obtained
+Course Required credits (9 credits) Elective credits Total number Division Required courses A Required courses B (11 credits or more) of credits Imd course (Intermediate) I S503 Innovation Theory and Methodology for Total Capability Development (1 credit) S501 Advanced Science and Technology Minor Research Project OR S502 Advanced Science and Technology Internship Possible to count 20 credits or more Adv course (Advanced) S601 Advanced Science and Technology Dissertation (6 credits) 4 credits or more excluding the required courses A must be obtained